bobsica/pclblog/archive.md

 ---
-layout: pageNC
+layout: page
-title: Archive
+title: Archived Posts
+comments: false
 ---

-## Blog Posts

 Other older posts can still be seen [at an older version of the blog](http://purplecrowlidar.blogspot.ca).